hrsma2i/aiodl/README.md

 If `-t`, `--timeout` option is small, it is possible that some images aren't downloaded.
 The not downloaded images will be listed in an error url file.
-You can try to download them again, using the error url file as a new `url_file.txt`.
+You can try to download them again, using the error url file as a new `url_file.csv`.

 ### Check Image Health